digininja/DVWA/README.md

 -A. Apache may not have high enough privileges to run commands on the web server.
 If you are running DVWA under Linux make sure you are logged in as root.
 Under Windows log in as Administrator.

-+Q. My XSS payload won't run in IE.

--A. If you're running IE8 or above, IE actively filters any XSS.
-To disable the filter you can do so by setting the HTTP header `X-XSS-Protection: 0` or disable it from internet options.
-There may also be ways to bypass the filter.

 - - -